-These days, most insurance companies are using cloud services, either they are fully cloud or are using it in a hybrid manner.
+These days, most insurance companies are using cloud services; either they are fully cloud or are using it in a hybrid manner.
 Some are using the cloud as just another data centre, which is probably the least cost-efficient way to use cloud technology.
 But others have figured out how to use the cloud in a more efficient manner.
 Wherever you’re at in your cloud journey, a strong argument can be made to use some cloud-native services.

 A cloud-native application is all about speed, agility and managing costs.
-They are built from the start to take advantage of the capabilities the cloud can provide.
+It is built from the start to take advantage of the capabilities the cloud can provide.
 Just because you’re running services in the cloud, doesn’t mean they’re necessarily cloud-native.
 For example, you could run virtualised servers in the cloud, which is using cloud as Infrastructure as a Service (IaaS).
 And although this is a cloud service, most people would say it’s not cloud-native.

-While such a solution does give you some benefits, it’s not as good as using services, such as databases, that are more ‘cloud-native’.
-These services fall into the Platform as a Service (PaaS) model.
+While such a solution does give you some benefits, it’s not as good as using services such as databases that are more cloud-native.
+These services fall into the Platform-as-a-Service (PaaS) model.
 With PaaS, the cloud provider takes care of all the feature and security updates, so you only have to worry about how you’re actually using the service.

 Where things can get really interesting is when you use native services that you wouldn’t typically find in a traditional data centre.
-These could be things like natural language processing (NLP), artificial intelligence (AI), and optical character recognition (OCR).
-These are provided as Software as a Service (SaaS) and are things you would historically have had to buy separately, if they were available at all.
+These could be things like natural language processing (NLP), artificial intelligence (AI) and optical character recognition (OCR).
+These are provided as Software as a Service (SaaS) and are things you would historically have had to buy separately – if they were available at all.